Ned Kelly: Trial and execution

-The day before his execution, Kelly had his photographic portrait taken as a keepsake for his family, and he was granted farewell meetings with relatives.
-One newspaper reported that his mother's last words to him were, "Mind you die like a Kelly", but Jones and Castles have questioned this.
+The day before his execution, Kelly had his photographic portrait taken as a keepsake for his family and was granted farewell meetings with relatives.
+According to tradition, his mother's last words to him were, "Mind you die like a Kelly, son."
+(Note: The quote originates from the Daily Telegraph, 12 November 1880.
+Jones suggests it is more likely that Ellen said, "I mind you'll die like a Kelly, son."
+Castles questions whether she would have said anything like it at all, given her estrangement from John "Red" Kelly's family in the years after his death.)

-The following morning, Kelly prayed and, when passing the jail's garden on the way to the gallows, commented on the beauty of the flowers, but said little else.
-He was hanged at 10 a.m.
-His last words were variously reported as "Such is life" or "Ah, well, I suppose it has come to this", though the latter may have been an interpretation rather than a direct quote.
-According to another account, Kelly intended to make a speech, but "made no audible sound".
-A policeman present later said that, just before the cap was drawn over his head, Kelly glanced up at the skylight and muttered something indiscernible.
+On the morning of his execution, Kelly prayed and, passing the jail's garden on the way to the gallows, remarked that it was pretty, but said little else.
+He was hanged at 10 am.
+There is uncertainty surrounding Kelly's last words; one journalist present reported that he said "Such is life" on the scaffold, although the quote may have originated from an exchange earlier that morning in his cell, when the warden informed him of his execution time.
+Another account states that Kelly intended to make a speech, but instead remarked with a sigh, "Ah, well, I suppose".
+A police eyewitness later said that, just before the cap was drawn, Kelly glanced up at the skylight and muttered something too quiet to discern.